Kansas City Medical Malpractice Attorneys

 Special damages include any injuries that are specific and of measurable worth.
 For example, income lost as a result of time off work because of the injury and past and future medical bills fall into this category.

-General damages are harder to define and quantify and often require a professional witness at the case to help assign a value.
-Pain and suffering, emotional trauma, and loss of enjoyment are common general damages that are difficult to assign worth, but which often figure heavily into your award.
+General damages are harder to define and quantify and often require a professional witness to help assign a value.
+Damages for intangibles like pain and suffering, emotional trauma and loss of enjoyment of life are difficult to measure, but nevertheless should be part of your recovery.

 Punitive damages are only awarded when the negligence was especially egregious.
 As its name implies, this kind of damage not only seeks to compensate the victim, but to punish the doctor.

 Until 2012, the state limit on general damages was set at $350,000.
 However, in 2012, the Missouri Supreme Court overturned the ruling on the basis of the right to trial by jury.
 There is currently no limit to the amount of special or general damages you can be awarded by the court.

 Call The Popham Law Firm and Speak With Experienced Medical Malpractice Attorneys in Kansas City, MO

 Because medical malpractice is a highly-specialized and technical field, we encourage you to only hire attorneys who specialize in such cases.
 The attorneys at The Popham Law Firm are such lawyers, with over 100 years of combined legal experience and hundreds of successful jury trials giving testament to our ability.
 Call us today.